nextstrain/docs.nextstrain.org/src/reference/glossary.rst

       A version-controlled folder containing all files necessary to run a pathogen's :term:`workflows<workflow>`.

+   core repository

+      A :term:`pathogen repository` maintained by the Nextstrain team.

    workflow

       A reproducible process comprised of one or more :term:`builds<build>` producing :term:`datasets<dataset>`.